Financing a Small Business: Loans vs. Equity Investment

 Equity is a mixed bag of benefit and cost, and the factors that influence whether you choose to use equity sales to fund your business include whether your business is still young or expanding and your willingness to give control over the business to people other than yourself.

 - Advantages: Although many may see giving other people an interest in their business as losing control, this doesn't have to be the case.
 If you choose the right investors, they can be extremely helpful in terms of running the business, establishing business connections and offering valuable advice and assistance.
 Another advantage of equity investments over loans is that they tend to be far more creative and flexible, which many businesses may prefer.
 The single biggest advantage of selling equity stakes to investors is that if your business loses money or goes broke, you likely won't have to pay investors a dime.

 - Disadvantages: The loss of control in your business is probably the biggest disadvantage involved in selling equity stakes to fund your business.
 There are many instances where the founders of a business, who put years of their life into the company, are voted out of the company by investors.
 Be very careful to really consider whether the financing gain is worth the loss of control.
 The other main disadvantage is that equity investors will want to receive a portion of the business profits, taking away valuable company profits that could otherwise be reinvested into the company.
 Finally, because equity investors are now co-owners, you have a duty to inform them of all significant business events, and they can now sue you if they feel their rights are being infringed upon.

 For more information, see our comprehensive section on Starting a Business.

 Let's face it.
 Financing is one of the most important decisions you can make during the formation of your small business.
 A lawyer can help sort through the relevant considerations before determining whether a business loan or an equity sale is right for you.
-Contact an attorney for a free initial legal review of your situation to learn how they can help you get the financing you need.
+Contact a small business attorney to learn how they can help you get the financing you need.